dadcworkshop/dadcworkshop.github.io/index.md

 * **March 23, 2022**: The DADC Shared Task [Call for Participation](/shared-task.html) is now live!
 To register your team's interest, fill out the [registration form](https://docs.google.com/forms/d/e/1FAIpQLSfKXEFdkgkvxzZfvtT7EXhmzHjpzTYldca76Fd4P8APfvyGBA/viewform){:target="_blank"}.
 * **February 14, 2022**: See our [Call for Papers here](/call-for-papers.html)!

+## The DADC Shared Task
+The DADC Shared Task this year will focus on the Extractive Question Answering (QA) task.
+We have three (3) tracks focusing on better annotators, better training data and better models.

+**Specific details and a call for participation can be found [here](/shared-task.html).
+Here's a quick overview:**

+### Track 1: Better Annotators
+Participants will submit 100 "official" question answering (QA) examples through the [Dynabench](https://dynabench.org/tasks/qa){:target="_blank"} platform.
+The collected dataset will form parts of the evaluation set for Tracks 2 and 3.
+The objective is to find as many model-fooling examples as possible -- the winning team will be the one with the highest validated model error rate (vMER).

+If you think you have what it takes to fool our best AI model, [sign up](https://docs.google.com/forms/d/e/1FAIpQLSfKXEFdkgkvxzZfvtT7EXhmzHjpzTYldca76Fd4P8APfvyGBA/viewform){:target="_blank"} today!

+### Track 2: Better Training Data
+In this data-centric track, participants will submit 10,000 **training** examples (in SQuAD v1.1 JSON format, see [https://huggingface.co/datasets/adversarial_qa#dataset-structure](https://huggingface.co/datasets/adversarial_qa#dataset-structure){:target="_blank"}).
+These examples can be selected from existing datasets, expert-annotated, crowdsourced, or synthetically-generated.
+The workshop organisers will then train ELECTRA-Large models and evaluate them on the data collected in Track 1.
+The team with the highest word-overlap F1 score on the test set will be considered the winner.

+### Track 3: Better Models
+The workshop organisers have pre-specified a set of evaluation weights for the [Dynabench](https://dynabench.org/tasks/qa){:target="_blank"} QA leaderboard.
+Participants can train any models on any data and submit their models directly to [Dynabench](https://dynabench.org/tasks/qa){:target="_blank"}.
+The team with the highest **dynascore** will be considered the winner.

+### Overall
+Teams can choose to participate on individual tracks only.
+To further encourage the formation of diverse teams working on a range of challenges, we will also have an overall DADC Shared Task Winning Team based on performance across all 3 tracks.

+<form action="https://docs.google.com/forms/d/e/1FAIpQLSfKXEFdkgkvxzZfvtT7EXhmzHjpzTYldca76Fd4P8APfvyGBA/viewform" method="get" target="_blank"><button type="submit">Sign up</button></form>

 ## Important Dates (Paper Submission)

 | <!-- -->              | <!-- -->                                               |